 Bilateral Economic Relations

 In 2002 Uruguay and the United States created a Joint Commission on Trade and Investment, which was superseded by a Trade and Investment Framework Agreement in 2007.
-Under both instruments, Uruguay and the United States have signed several agreements, including an Open Skies agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and Memorandum of Understandings on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
-As of mid-2015 both countries are negotiating a Social Security Totalization agreement.
+Under both instruments, Uruguay and the United States have signed several agreements, including an Open Skies agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
+In May 2015, experts from the U.S. and Uruguay completed a second round of discussions toward concluding a bilateral Social Security Totalization Agreement.

 U.S. exports to Uruguay include refined oil, telephony equipment, electrical motors and turbines, agricultural machinery, and computers.
 U.S. imports from Uruguay include beef, hides and skins, prepared meat, wood panels, and honey.
 About 120 U.S.-owned companies operate in Uruguay, and many more market U.S. goods and services.